 Virginia counties who meet the requirements of the state's Chesapeake Bay regulations typically focus on protecting the large, perennial streams that have water flowing in them all year.
 Developers may be allowed to destroy smaller, intermittent streams, placing them in pipes and filling the stream channel with sediment or pavement.
 However, the pollution that gets into small streams will inevitably wash down the channel, ending up at the intake of any drinking water plant downstream.

-In Fairfax and Loudoun counties, the percentage was equivalent - 56%.
-In Prince William, the percentage was 77%.
-Evidently EPA lumped the residents in the cities of Manassas/Manassas Park with the county of Prince William, and Lake Manassas relies upon even more intermittent, ephemeral, or headwater streams than the Ocoquan Reservoir.
+In Fairfax and Loudoun counties, the percentage of intermittent, ephemeral, or headwater streams was equivalent: 56%.
+In Prince William County, the percentage was 77%.
+Evidently EPA lumped the residents in the cities of Manassas/Manassas Park with the county of Prince William, and Lake Manassas relies upon even more intermittent, ephemeral, or headwater streams than the Occoquan Reservoir.6

 Henry County created a Public Service Authority in part to finance the cleanup.
-The communities downstream of Bassett are the beneficiaries of the pollution control - as are the fish, wildlife, and recreationists who use that stretch of the Smith River.
+The communities downstream of Bassett are the beneficiaries of the pollution control, as are the fish, wildlife, and recreationists who use that stretch of the Smith River.

 Typically, raw water is purified into drinking water in several steps.
 Early in the process, settling basins are used to stop the flow of the raw water, allowing sediments to settle out.
 Alum is added the cause the many tiny particles suspended in the water to "flocculate," bunching together until the clustered particles are so heavy they drop to the bottom of the settling tank.
 The water is then exposed to chlorine or high levels of ultraviolet light radiation to sterilize the water.
 Some communities (such as the City of Chesapeake) use reverse osmosis systems to purify water.